Joe Jones (Fluxus musician)

-Formation
+Early life and career

-Joe Jones grew up in Greenpoint, Brooklyn and received a classical musical education at Hartnett Music School in New York City.
+Joe Jones was born in New York City in 1934.
+He grew up in Greenpoint, Brooklyn and received a classical musical education at Hartnett Music School in New York City.

 In the late 1950s he began a short career as a jazz drummer.
-In 1960 Jones began to study avant-garde experimental composition first briefly with John Cage and then Earle Brown.
+In 1960 Jones began to study avant-garde experimental composition first briefly with John Cage, and then Earle Brown.
 Through these associations he formed an artistic alliance with Dick Higgins, Alison Knowles and La Monte Young.